 It is important not to feel intimidated by the thought of competing with top résumé writers or specialists.
-A jobseeker can honestly create their own résumé as long as that person knows what to list, what to eliminate, what to highlight, and in what order to place this information.
+A jobseeker can easily create their own résumé, as long as that person knows what to list, what to eliminate, what to highlight, and in what order to place this information.

 Each résumé is critiqued utilizing the following steps:

-What is the candidate''s position and does the document satisfy target audience requirements?
+- What is the candidate’s position and does the document satisfy target audience requirements?

-Is there irrelevant information within the document?
+- Is there irrelevant information within the document?

 - Is there a nice ratio of keywords or key phrases relating to the candidate’s background?

-Does the document contain typos, sentence structure problems or other common mistakes?
+- Does the document contain typos, sentence structure problems or other common mistakes?

 Let’s take the above critique process one step further by reviewing, in detail, what jobseekers do to sabotage their chances of landing a better job.

 Certain skills and educational requirements are standard among various types of positions.
-These skills in essence "brand" the candidate''s knowledge of the industry/field being targeted.
+These skills in essence "brand" the candidate's knowledge of the industry/field being targeted.
 Keywords assist in setting oneself apart from others based upon uniqueness.
-These keywords should be adjusted continuously, catering to the job candidate''s target market.
+These keywords should be adjusted continuously, catering to the job candidate's target market.

 In general, a résumé follows the same rules as an application.
 A 10-year history is sufficient, unless the jobseeker has been employed with the same company longer than the 10-year cutoff.

-Deborah Walker, CCMC is a Resume Writer & Career Coach.
+Deborah Walker, CCMC is a Resume Writer & Career Coach